-(TO BE ADDED)

 Conclusion

 This contribution presents a bilateral filter that has been implemented in the JEM software.
 It is asserted that the filter brings gains in terms of coding efficiency with a reasonable increase in encoder and decoder complexity.
 We propose that an Exploratory Experiment is established in order to study the bilateral filter until the next JVET meeting.